Norfolk Island National Park: Recreation

 Norfolk Island National Park attracts tourists and provides activities for nature enthusiasts.
 The National Park’s Botanical Garden hosts several rare species of plants and birds, as well as many other types of wildlife.
-The island is the indigenous home of the tallest tree ferns on earth (Cyathea brownii).
+The island is the indigenous home of Cyathea brownii, the tallest tree ferns on earth.
 Birdwatching is popular, and there are many hiking trails through the park and around the island as well as a golf course.
 Fishing is also a popular activity, though freshwater fishing is scarce because of a lack of indigenous fresh fish on the park’s grounds.
-In fact, only two native fresh fish have ever been recorded on the Island: the Longfinned Eel (Anguilla Reinhardtii) and the Shortfinned Eel (Anguilla australis).
+In fact, only two native fresh fish have ever been recorded on the Island: the speckled longfin eel (Anguilla Reinhardtii) and the short-finned eel (Anguilla australis).
 Fresh fish have been introduced to the freshwater streams and lakes on the island over time by park management.
-The park also offers many areas for barbecues and picnics, as well as the Captain Cook monument and lookout platform commemorating Captain Cook, who once stated that the island was a “paradise”.
+The park also offers many areas for barbecues and picnics, as well as the Captain Cook monument and lookout platform commemorating Captain James Cook, who once stated that the island was a “paradise”.
 The park is also the home to Mount Pitt and Mount Bates, the two highest points on Norfolk Island.